 - Cloud Storage online.

-Get those files off the SD or CF card as soon as you get home and onto a HDD.
-The 5D mark iii has a backup card slot to help with redundancy.
+Get those files off the SD or CF card as soon as you get home and onto an HDD.
+The 5D Mark iii has a backup card slot to help with redundancy.

 Plan your Data Backup System

-The first step is to work out how much data you will net to have backed up and plan for an ever-expanding array of Files, Photos and Data.
+The first step is to work out how much data you will need to have backed up and plan for an ever-expanding array of Files, Photos, and Data.